 All second and third year postgraduate research students can apply to teach tutorials to undergraduate students.
 In order to qualify postgraduate research students will be expected to complete relevant courses offered by the Graduate School and Professional Development during the first year of their research study.

 Students leading tutorials are supported by the school's Teaching Development Seminars, which offer staff development and support for part-time teachers.
 It promotes dialogue and leaning through peer discussion, whilst acting as a forum for staff development and the dissemination of good practices.

 The current fees for our postgraduate courses can be found on the Student Fees and Finance website.

-For further information about funding opportunities for overseas students, please see the International Office website.
+For further information about funding opportunities for overseas students, please see the international applicants website.